Franz Borkenau: Cold War

 Borkenau was very active in the Congress, and was often criticized by Marxist intellectuals such as Isaac Deutscher for his anti-Communism.
 In turn, Borkenau was often critical of Deutscher's work.
 In 1949, Borkenau, in a newspaper article, criticized Deutscher for endorsing in his biography of Joseph Stalin the official Soviet version that Marshal Mikhail Tukhachevsky together with the rest of the Red Army high command had been plotting a coup in collaboration with the intelligence services of Germany and Japan, thus justifying Stalin's "liquidation" of the Red Army leadership in 1937.
 Borkenau claimed that Deutscher was engaging in an apologia for Stalin since, in his opinion, there was nothing that supported Stalin's version of events about the alleged coup plot of 1937.
 Borkenau concluded that:

 Deutscher's perspective is utterly false....
-Napoleon's person could be detached from the destinies of France; and the achievements of the revolution, and of the Napolenoic period were indeed preserved.
+Napoleon's person could be detached from the destinies of France; and the achievements of the revolution, and of the Napoleonic period were indeed preserved.
 But it is more than doubtful whether Russia's destiny can be separated from Stalinism, even if Stalin were ever to die a natural death.
 The inner law of Stalinist terror drives Stalin's Russia, not less, even if more slowly, the law of Nazi terror Hitler's Germany, to conflict with the world and thereby to total catastrophe not only for the terroristic régime, but also for the nation ruled by it....
 The danger of Deutscher's book is that in place of this grave and anxious prospect it puts another one which is more normal and reassuring.
 According to Deutscher's conception there is nothing terrible to fear because in the main the terrors are already past.
 To this conception we oppose the opinion that the revolution of the twentieth century shows parallels to earlier revolutions only in its opening phase, but that later it ushers in a régime of terror without end, of hostility towards everything human, of horrors which carry no remedy, and which can be cured only ferro et igni.

 Likewise, Borkenau was often critical of the work of the pro-Soviet British historian E. H. Carr.
 In 1951, Borkenau wrote in the Der Monat newspaper of the first volume of Carr's History of Soviet Russia that for Carr: "Human suffering he seems to say, is not a historical factor; Carr belongs to those very cold people who always believe they think and act with the iciest calculation and therefore fail to understand why they are mistaken in their calculations time and time again".
 Borkenau was a major advocate for the totalitarianism school.
 Another historian whom Borkenau disliked (for different reasons than was the case with Deutscher and Carr) was Arnold J. Toynbee.
 In the May 1955 issue of Commentary, Borkenau accused Toynbee of being anti-Semitic.